SakshamSancheti/SakshamSancheti/README.md

 ---

 ## 📘 What I’m exploring now
--Aerospace manufacturing and prototyping
+Aerospace manufacturing and prototyping,
--Aerospace aerodynamics and CFD
+Aerospace aerodynamics and CFD,
--Airfoil design and optimization
+Airfoil design and optimization,
--Propulsion and aircraft systems
+Propulsion and aircraft systems, and
--FDM-based 3D printing and design for manufacturing
+FDM-based 3D printing and design for manufacturing

 ---